 Studying social work combines theory with practice, giving students first-hand experience with populations often served by social workers.

 This program may fulfill a portion of the requirements leading to licensure within this field.
 Please visit the State Authorization webpage to review the requirements for licensure by state or program.

 A 21-credit gerontology minor is offered for students wishing to engage in the study of the physical, mental, and social changes of people as they age through gerontology.
 This program will enhance students’ skill sets in this increasingly important field that can be applied to a variety of careers as life expectancy continues to increase.
 Students in this program must maintain at least a 2.5 GPA in minor courses.
 The course requirements for the gerontology minor include:

 - SOC 214: Grief and Loss

 - SOC 312: Services and Resources for the Aged

 - SOC 475: Sociology Internship OR SOCW 477 Social Work Internship at an approved site serving the aged

-- Two electives, must be approved by adviser
+- Two electives, must be approved by advisor

-The program in Sociology maintains an educational philosophy characterized by the sharing of learning between professor and student.
-Students with sociological research and theoretical skills will send themselves with a critical vantage point to prepare for the emergent occupational roles our rapidly changing society is bringing forth.
-The department offers senior students options for a thesis, local internship, paid cooperative education placement, or Washington, DC internships.
+In the sociology minor, students engage in sociological research and theoretical skills that will equip them with a critical vantage point to prepare for the emergent occupational roles in our rapidly changing society.
+The department offers seniors options for a thesis, local internship, paid cooperative education placement, or internships in Washington, D.C.

 Topics of Study, include (but not limited to):